Skip to content

 0.5 / 1

-The company commits its suppliers to protect wildlife from poaching and hunting.
-However, this information does not cover commitment to no hunting of all species or only sustainable hunting by local communities.
+The company commits all suppliers to protect wildlife and rare, threatened, endangered and critically endangered species from poaching, hunting and habitat loss in areas under its management.
+However, a commitment to no hunting of all species or only sustainable hunting by local communities could not be found.

 • Y